astraut-solutions/easy-risk-register/docs/security-improvements-checklist.md

 ## Done (Implemented)

+### CSP hardening
+- [x] Replace `script-src 'unsafe-inline' 'unsafe-eval'` with a nonce/hash-based CSP for production deployments.
+- [x] Prefer setting CSP via HTTP response headers at the hosting layer (meta-based CSP is easier to bypass in some threat models).

 ### Input sanitization hardening
 - [x] Sanitize user-provided text with `isomorphic-dompurify` (`easy-risk-register-frontend/src/utils/sanitization.ts`).
 - [x] Allowlist safe HTML tags and strip all attributes by default.